-Due to the fact that many roads in Chengdu are under construction and that the city is constantly developing, the public transportation system (including routes, busses and subways) is subject to change.
-In order to makes it more convenient for our students to get around the city; we are encouraging our students travel by public transport.
+Due to the fact that many roads in Chengdu are under construction and that the city is constantly developing, the public transportation system (including routes, buses and subways) is subject to change.
+In order to makes it more convenient for our students to get around the city, we are encouraging our students travel use our public transport.

-Chengdu Shuangliu International Airport (CDIA) is 16km southwest to the center of Chengdu City.
-It has flights to more than 70 domestic cities and over 20 international cities.
+Chengdu Shuangliu International Airport (CDIA) is located 16km southwest of the city center of Chengdu.
+There are flights available to more than 70 domestic cities and to over 20 international cities.
 CDIA has two terminals, Terminal 1 and Terminal 2.
-Covering an area of 500,000 m², it has 74 boarding bridges, 64 security channels, and 207 check-in counters, providing advanced services for transit, shopping, dining, and recreation, which can handle over 50 million passengers and offer support service facilities, including 3-star and 5-star hotels.
-The airport is connected with downtown through highway.
-It also has long-distance buses to major cities within Sichuan Province and buses and taxies services as well.
+Covering an area of 500,000 m², it has 74 boarding bridges, 64 security channels, 207 check-in counters, advanced services for transit, 3 and 5 star hotels, shopping areas, dining areas and recreational centers, which can handle over 50 million people.
+The airport is connected to downtown Chengdu through highway.
+It also has coach buses to various major cities in the Sichuan Province and many city buses and taxis services as well.

-Airport offers variety of ways to travel around the city, taxi and airport bus are the most convenient choices, please check out airport website http://www.cdairport.com/front_en/jt3.jsp for detailed information.
-For Wangjiang campus and Huaxi campus it approximately cost 70 RMB by taxi.
-For Jiangan campus it approximately cost 30 RMB by taxi.
+Please check out airport website http://www.cdairport.com/front_en/jt3.jsp for detailed information.
+A trip from the airport to the Wangjiang and Huaxi campus will cost approximately 70 RMB by taxi.
+For the Jiangan campus it approximately costs 30 RMB.

-Chengdu public bus services covering almost every corner of the city, including scenic spots, snack streets, tour bus center, shopping places, hospitals, schools, supermarkets, and residential blocks, etc. Most of them start running at 06:30 and stop after 20:00 or 21:00, while some start as early as at 05:45 and stop after 23:00.
-Common public buses charge CNY 1, while those with air-conditioners charge CNY 2.
-Take small change as there are no conductors on many of the buses.
+Chengdu’s public bus services covers almost every corner of the city, including scenic spots, snack streets, tour bus centers, shopping areas, hospitals, schools, supermarkets, residential blocks and many more.
+Most of them start running at 6:30 am and stop after 8 or 9 pm, while some start as early as at 5:45 am and stop after 11 pm.
+Most public buses charge CNY 1, while those with AC can charge CNY 2.
+Bring some loose change with you as bus drivers won’t be able to break your bills.
 The fare can be paid by cash or transportation smart card if there is a card reader onboard.
-A discount of 10% or 50% is offered for those using a transportation smart card.
-Also, from 05:00 to 07:00, passengers can take most lines running within urban areas for free by swiping the transportation card.
-When getting onboard, bring some loose change as some buses do not have a card reader or a ticket seller.
+A 10% or 50% discount is offered for those who use a transportation smart card.
+Also, from 5 to 7 am, passengers can take most lines running within urban areas for free by swiping their transportation card.

-http://cdgjbus.com/BusLine/BusLine.aspx is an interactive website that can help you with finding your way around the city via public transportation.
-Type your point of departure at “请输入出发地点” and your point of destination at “请输入到达地点” and click on the “搜索” button.
+If you are in need of more information, please access the bus query website at http://cdgjbus.com/BusLine/BusLine.aspx.
+This is an interactive website that can help you find your way around the city via public transportation.
+Type your point of departure on “请输入出发地点” and your point of destination on “请输入到达地点” and click on the “搜索” button.
 A window will appear informing you about the public buses that you will need to take in order to travel to your destination.

 Fast Lines (BRT)

-Presently, there are four fast lines in operation, K1, K1A, K2, and K2A.
+At the moment, there are four fast lines in operation, K1, K1A, K2, and K2A.
 K means “Kuai (快)” in Chinese and fast in English.
 As the name indicates, they run at higher speeds than regular ones.
-Distance between their stops is also longer, at an average of about 1,100 yards (1 kilometer).
-All of them are running along the Second Ring Road of the city: K1 and K1A along the inner side clockwise; K2 and K2A along the outer side anticlockwise.
-They depart every 1.5 minutes in peak hours, 6-8 minutes in low hours and 4-6 minutes in other times.
-The first K1 and K2 depart at 06:00 every day while the last at 23:00; the first K1A and K2A starts at 07:00 and the last ones start at 19:00.
-All passengers of K1 / K2 are asked to get off at Shanbanqiao Terminal to transfer to another K1 / K2 if they need to move on; while passengers of K1A and K2A need not to get off until they get to their destination.Ticket fare is the same as regular lines, either by cash or by transportation card.
-K1 and K2 are also free for ride before 07:00 by swiping a transportation card.
+Distance between their stops is also longer, at an average of about 1 kilometer (1,100 yards).
+All of them are run along the Second Ring Road of the city.
+K1 and K1A along the inner side clockwise, K2 and K2A along the outer side counterclockwise.
+They depart every 1.5 minute at peak hours, 6-8 minutes at low hours (slow hours) and 4-6 minutes at other times.
+The first K1 and K2 depart at 6 am every morning while the last one is at 11 every night.
+The first K1A and K2A leaves at 7 am and the last one stops at 7 pm.
+All passengers of K1 / K2 are asked to get off at Shanbanqiao Terminal to transfer to another K1 / K2 if they need to move on, while passengers of K1A and K2A need not to get off until they get to their destination.Ticket fare is the same as regular lines, either by cash or by transportation card.
+K1 and K2 are also free to ride before 7 am by swiping a transportation card.

-Taxis are also readily available outside campus on any street.
+Taxis are also available outside campuses on any street.
 The stands are approximately 79 feet (2 meters) high, with a green ginkgo leaf shaped board on a blue Y-shaped support.
 The signs are written in both Chinese and English.
-The taxi fare is CNY8 (or CNY9 for SAGITAR taxi) for the first 2 kilometers and CNY1.9 per succeeding kilometer from 6:00 to 23:00.
-At night from 23:00 to 6:00 next morning, the taxi fee is CNY9/CNY10 for the first 2 kilometers and CNY 2.2 per succeeding kilometer.
+The taxi fare is CNY8 (or CNY9 for SAGITAR taxi) for the first 2 kilometers and CNY1.9 per ensuing kilometers from 6 am to 11 pm.
+At night, from 11 pm to 6 am the next morning, the taxi fare is CNY9/CNY10 for the first 2 kilometers and CNY 2.2 for each subsequent kilometers.
 If the journey is over 10 kilometers but less than 60 kilometers, 50% no-occupancy surcharge of the total fee should be paid.
-CNY1.9 (or CNY2.2 at night) will be charged for every 5-minute waiting time, which will be accumulated when the taxi speed is under 12km/hr.
+CNY1.9 (or CNY2.2 at night) will be charged for every 5-minute waiting time, which will be accumulated when the taxi’s speed is under 12km/hr.

 Campus shuttle bus

-Sichuan University provides transportation across its three campuses- Wangjiang campus, Huaxi campus and Jiangan campus students, staff, and faculty are permitted unlimited use of this service at fairly reasonable charge.
-The bus service includes two fixed routes (Wangjiang campus – Jiangan campus, Huaxi campus-Jiangan campus) and you board on a “first-come, first served”basis.
-Buses will quickly at busy times, so don’t be late if you want a seat.
-Buses run Monday to Friday during semester, a modified timetable operates outside this period.
+Sichuan University provides transportation across its three campuses- Wangjiang campus, Huaxi campus and Jiangan campus.
+Students, staff, and faculty members are permitted unlimited use of this service at fairly reasonable charges.
+The bus service includes two fixed routes (Wangjiang campus – Jiangan campus, Huaxi campus-Jiangan campus).
+You board buses on a “first-come, first served”basis.
+Buses can run out of seats fast in peak hours, so don’t be late if you want a seat.
+Buses run from Monday to Friday during semesters, a modified timetable operates outside this period.

 Monday – Friday: For regular services time schedule, please check http://hgc.scu.edu.cn/news/syxs/looknew.php?id=675